 KVM (Kernel-based Virtual Machine) is a full virtualization solution for

-Linux on AMD64 and Intel 64 systems.
-KVM is a Linux kernel module built for
+Linux on AMD64 and Intel 64 systems. qemu-kvm is the user-space component

 A heap overflow flaw was found in the way QEMU-KVM emulated the e1000

 network interface card.
 A privileged guest user in a virtual machine whose

 network interface is configured to use the e1000 emulated driver could use